-Disturbed Area - That area of natural ground excluding the footprint of the residence that has been or is proposed to be altered through grading, cut and fill, removal of natural vegetation, placement of material, trenching, or by any means that causes a change in the undisturbed natural surface of the land or natural vegetation.
+Disturbed Area - That area of natural ground excluding the footprint Footprint of the residence that has been or is proposed to be altered through grading, cut and fill, removal of natural vegetation, placement of material, trenching, or by any means that causes a change in the undisturbed natural surface of the land or natural vegetation.
+Reference Section 2207.III.K

-Driveway - A paved or unpaved area providing access to a property, located between the right-of-way and the parking space or garage of the property.
+Driveway - A paved or unpaved area providing access to the property, located between the right-of-way and the parking area or garage of the property.